-The Administrators will have sole decision-making authority in determining whether claimants meet the eligibility requirements of the Program, assessing the claims presented, and making reparations decisions.
+The Administrators will have sole decision-making authority in determining whether claimants meet the eligibility requirements of the Program, assessing the claims presented and making reparations decisions.
 SSSC has agreed to abide by the Administrators’ determinations and promptly pay all awards accepted by claimants.

-The Claimant Support Facilitator (“Facilitator”) is a resource available upon request to offer emotional support to IHRP claimants during the claims process.
-The Facilitator will be trained in victim advocacy and/or support services, and will be available to meet with claimants by telephone or video conference as they wish.
-The Facilitator is intended to help with process and support issues, but is not an advocate for any individual claimant.
+The Claimant Support Facilitator (“Facilitator”) is a resource available upon request to offer emotional support to IHRP registrants and claimants during the Program.
+The Facilitator is trained in victim advocacy and/or support services, and will be available to meet with participants by telephone or video conference as they wish.
+The Facilitator is intended to help with process and support issues, but is not an advocate for any individual registrant or claimant.

-The Facilitator will be a resource to discuss the Program, provide supportive listening, assist participants in answering the questions on the claim form, and help participants articulate the harms experienced and impacts on their lives.
-If requested by a claimant, the Facilitator may also offer recommendations for future support services, such as therapy or counseling (individual, group, relationship, marital, family, substance abuse, and career), alternative therapies, outpatient addiction treatment services, or spiritual counseling from any faith.
+The Facilitator will be a resource to discuss the Program, provide supportive listening, assist participants in answering the questions on the registration and claim form, and help participants articulate the harms experienced and impacts on their lives.
+If requested by a participant, the Facilitator may also offer recommendations for future support services, such as therapy or counseling (individual, group, relationship, marital, family, substance abuse, and career), alternative therapies, outpatient addiction treatment services, or spiritual counseling from any faith.
 Depending on the need, the Facilitator may involve additional staff to support this work.

 The services of the Facilitator are completely optional and not required for the processing and final determination of a claim.
 The Facilitator is not involved in any determinations as to claim eligibility or the amount of reparations to be awarded.

 Yes.
-Individuals who meet the eligibility requirements may seek compensation through the Program regardless of whether they consider themselves current or former members of the Sikh Dharma or Kundalini Yoga community.
+Individuals who meet the eligibility requirements may seek compensation through the Program regardless of whether they consider themselves current or former members of the Sikh Dharma or Kundalini Yoga Community.

 No. There is no fee associated with registering for or filing a claim with the Program.
 You may, however, separately incur fees if you choose to engage certain professionals’ services, including retaining a lawyer to represent you in the Program.
 The Program will not pay for or reimburse such fees.
 The Program was designed so that participants do not need an attorney to navigate the claims process.
 Moreover, the Program is committed to ensuring parity in the compensation awards offered to represented and unrepresented participants.
 Unrepresented participants who wish to accept their compensation offer will be provided with an independent lawyer, free of charge, who will fully explain the terms of the release of liability.

 Yes.
-Individuals who wish to accept their compensation offer and receive payment, the Release they must sign does discharge SSSC, its affiliated entities, and various other parties from any liability they may have for any claims arising out of events that occurred prior to the date of signing.
+Individuals who wish to accept their compensation offer and receive payment must sign a release that discharges SSSC, its affiliated entities, and various other parties from any liability they may have for any claims arising out of events that occurred prior to the date of signing.
 This waives the participant’s right to go to court to sue any party related to the harm addressed by the Program.
-However, nothing in the Release will limit or preclude the claimant from reporting and discussing their claim with law enforcement.
+However, nothing in the release will limit or preclude the claimant from reporting and discussing their claim with law enforcement.

-Each claimant will decide how much or how little information they feel comfortable sharing with the Program.
-Once a registrant is determined to be eligible to submit a claim, they are provided with a claim form and invited to submit corroborating or supporting documentation to allow the Administrators to review, process, and evaluate the claim, but they are not required to do so.
-The Administrators will be provided with basic information by the SSSC and its affiliated entities, such as information on students/attendees in the eligible programs, so participants will only need to submit their dates of attendance.
+At the claim stage, claimants will have the opportunity to supplement and expand upon the information provided on the registration form, and explain more about the ways in which the harms they experienced impacted their lives and their current healing needs.
+Claimants may submit corroborating or supporting documentation with their claim forms to assist the Administrators in reviewing and evaluating the claim, but they are not required to do so.
+Claimants also have the opportunity to meet with the Administrators and share more about their experiences in that manner if they prefer.
+The Administrators will be provided with basic information by the SSSC and its affiliated entities, such as information on students/attendees in the eligible programs, so participants may only need to submit their dates of attendance.

 As the IHRP is not intended to be a reimbursement program, participants do not need to submit receipts for prior expenses related to treatment for the harms experienced, such as counseling or medical expenses.
 However, to the extent such receipts are records that provide corroboration for the claim itself, they may be submitted and the Administrators will consider them for that purpose.